wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 A slider may seem simple, but once you dive into it, it starts to get pretty complex.
 We will build the basics of the slider together and then you can feel free to add any functionality you want to it.

-Similarly to the last lesson, we will be writing everything in the same javascript file, and then later we will revisit this exercise and refactor it twice to use **prototypes** and **classes**.
+Similarly to the last lesson, we will be writing everything in the same Javascript file, and then later we will revisit this exercise and refactor it twice to use **prototypes** and **classes**.

 We have 2 sliders on the page, so we can be sure that our code can be used more than once on the same page.